Trueballerdante/CS4843Project/README.md

 - 4) Click on Continue to create the project

 ## Services Used
+Next, you need to setup all the firebase services.
 - ### Storage
-  - Storage is used as a bucket to store the uploaded images along with thier created thumbnails.
+  - Storage is used as a bucket to store the uploaded images along with their created thumbnails.
   - Storage creation steps:
     - Click on Storage in the left side menu
     - Click Get Started
     - Select the "Start in test mode" option for the "Security rules for Cloud Storage".
 Click next
     - Select "nam5 (us-central)" as the Cloud Storage Location.
 Click Done
-  - After creating the storage bucket make sure to update the Rules to look like this:
+  - After creating the storage bucket, make sure to update the Rules to look like this:
     ```rules_version = '2';
        service firebase.storage {
           match /b/{bucket}/o {